-Managing Residents with Moderate-Risk or Higher-Risk Exposures
+Managing Residents with Moderate Risk or Higher Risk Exposures

-Residents do not need to be restricted to their apartments or rooms following a COVID-19 exposure, regardless of vaccination status, unless they develop symptoms or test positive for SARS-CoV-2.
-Residents who have been exposed should be monitored for the development of symptoms, to ensure prompt treatment to prevent severe illness or hospitalization.
+Residents do not need to be restricted to their apartments or rooms following a COVID-19 exposure unless they develop symptoms or test positive for SARS-CoV-2.
+Residents who have been exposed should be monitored for the development of symptoms to ensure prompt treatment to prevent severe illness or hospitalization.

-- Testing following exposure - Test residents 5 full days after exposure, even if they do not develop symptoms.
-Count day of exposure as day 0. - o If residents develop symptoms, test immediately. - No testing is required if residents have had COVID-19 within the last 30 days, as the risk of reinfection is low. - Residents should wear a mask for 10 days post-exposure.
+- Testing following exposure - Test residents five full days after exposure, even if they do not develop symptoms.
+Count day of exposure as day 0. - o If residents develop symptoms, test immediately. - No testing is required if residents have had COVID-19 within the last 30 days as the risk of reinfection is low.
+(Unless symptoms develop) - Residents should wear a mask for 10 days post-exposure.

-Managing Staff with Moderate-Risk or Higher-Risk Exposure
+Managing Staff with Moderate Risk or Higher Risk Exposure

-Work restriction is not required for staff following a moderate-risk or higher-risk exposure, regardless of vaccination status, unless they develop symptoms or test positive for SARS-CoV-2.
+Work restriction is not required for staff following a moderate risk or higher risk exposure unless they develop symptoms or test positive for SARS-CoV-2.

-- Healthcare Personnel should follow the recommendations from the IDPH Updated Interim Guidance for Nursing Homes and Other Licensed Long-Term Care Facilities. - Non-Healthcare Staff - o Testing following exposure - Test staff 5 full days after exposure, even if they do not develop symptoms.
-Count day of exposure as day 0. - If staff develop symptoms, test immediately. - No testing is required if staff have had COVID-19 in last 30 days, as the risk of reinfection is low. - Staff should wear a well-fitted mask for 10 days post-exposure.
+- Health Care Personnel should follow the recommendations from the IDPH Updated Interim Guidance for Nursing Homes and Other Licensed Long-Term Care Facilities. - Non-Health Care Staff - o Testing following exposure - Test staff five full days after exposure, even if they do not develop symptoms.
+Count day of exposure as day 0. - If staff develop symptoms, test immediately. - No testing is required if staff have had COVID-19 in last 30 days as the risk of reinfection is low. - Staff should wear a well-fitted mask for 10 days post-exposure while around others.

-Implement Isolation Guidance for Residents and Non-healthcare Staff who Test Positive for SARS-CoV-2
+Implement Isolation Guidance for Residents and Non-Health Care Staff who Test Positive for SARS-CoV-2

-- Isolate staff, volunteers, and residents who test positive for COVID-19 away from other residents or away from the facility, as applicable, for 10 days since symptoms first appeared or from the date of sample collection for the positive test (if asymptomatic). - If the individual has a negative viral test, isolation can be shortened to 7 days, as long as symptoms are improving and the individual has been fever-free for 24 hours (without the use of fever-reducing medications), the individual was not hospitalized, and the individual does not have a weakened immune system. - Note that the isolation period for higher risk community congregate living settings is longer than the duration recommended for the general public, because of the risk of widespread transmission and the high prevalence of underlying medical conditions associated with severe COVID-19. - o If multiple residents have tested positive, they can isolate together in the same area.
+- Isolate staff, volunteers, and residents who test positive for COVID-19 away from other residents or away from the facility, as applicable, for 10 days since symptoms first appeared or from the date of sample collection for the positive test (if asymptomatic). - If the individual has a negative viral test, isolation can be shortened to seven days, as long as symptoms are improving and the individual has been fever-free for 24 hours (without the use of fever-reducing medications), the individual was not hospitalized, and the individual does not have a weakened immune system.